 Today we are governed by a board of directors, made up of three City Councillors, and community members.
 We are a non-profit organisation dedicated to enriching downtown and showcasing this city’s valuable history.
 Our mission is to collect, conserve, study, exhibit and interpret historic and heritage materials relating to the City of Brandon and its place within the history of Southwestern Manitoba.

-Our museum is located in the original Manitoba Telecom Services (MTS) building located in downtown Brandon on 9th Street across from the old A.E.
+We are located in the original Manitoba Government Services (now known as BellMTS) building located in downtown Brandon on 9th Street across from the old A.E.
 McKenzie Seeds building.
 We are surrounded by local history and are also home to the BJ Hales Natural History Collection, a taxidermy gallery that once resided in Brandon University.

 We recongise that we are on the traditional territories of Treaty No. 1 and Treaty No. 2, and the shared traditional lands of Cree, Oji-Cree, Dakota, Dene and Anishinabek/Ojibwe peoples, and the homeland of the Métis nation.